0xProject/0x-monorepo/packages/sol-meta/README.md

 #### Exposed Variables

-All contract variable are given getters and setters to allow the tester to manipulate state variables directly.
+All contract variables are given getters and setters to allow the tester to manipulate state variables directly.
 The getter is named `variableNameGet`, takes no arguments and returns the current value.
 The setter is named `variableNameSet` and takes an instance of the variable type as argument.